rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Numbers 13:33"
     And there we saw the giants, the sons of Anak, which come of the giants: and we were in our own sight as grasshoppers, and so we were in their sight.

+Unlike the classic Greek giants, the nephelim were not mindless brutes, but instead *mighty* and *men of renown*.
+The size seems both metaphoric as well as literal.

 ... strongmen, metaphoric in some cases although the concept is universal across all anient religions that they were indeed very tall.